Emory-Miller/Zip-MarsLander/README.md

 Your project is to do two things.

 - build the code for the Vehicle class.
-  - there is quite  bit of pseudocode in the Vehicle and Simulation classes
+  - there is quite a bit of pseudocode in the Vehicle and Simulation classes
 - design a new, replacement landing computer
   - You need to write a method that allows the lander to land safely (after you can do it manually)